confetti-framework/docs/middleware.md

 Sometimes you may want to group several middleware under a single key to make them easier to assign to routes.
 We call this Middleware Groups.

-Out of the box, Lanvard comes with `Web` and `Api` middleware groups that contain common middlewares you may want to apply to your web UI and API routes.
+Out of the box, Confetti comes with `Web` and `Api` middleware groups that contain common middlewares you may want to apply to your web UI and API routes.
 Let's see how the Web middleware group might look like:

     package middleware

-    import "github.com/lanvard/contract/inter"
+    import "github.com/confetti/contract/inter"

     var Web = []inter.HttpMiddleware{
     	EncryptCookies{},